aishjayashankar/Gesture-controlled-Fire-Extinguisher/README.md

-# Gesture-controlled-Fire-Extinguishing-Bot
+# Gesture-controlled-Fire-Extinguisher
-Prototype designed to develop a fire fighting robot device for remote operation; robotic vehicle loaded with water tanker and a pump controlled over wireless communication
+Prototype designed to develop a fire fighting robot device for remote operation; robotic vehicle loaded with water tanker and a pump controlled over wireless communication;
+Embedded C;
+Use Energia 18 for simulation